-Albuterol, or salbutamol, is a short-acting bronchodilator that helps ease any breathing difficulties due to chronic obstructive pulmonary disease (COPD).
+Albuterol, or salbutamol, is a short-acting bronchodilator that helps ease breathing difficulties due to chronic obstructive pulmonary disease (COPD).
 It comes as an inhaler or nebulizer.
-Some side effects may occur when taking albuterol.

 A bronchodilator opens the bronchi, the passages that allow air to enter the lungs.
 When the airways relax and open, more air can flow, making breathing easier.

 Albuterol comes in two forms: nebulizers and metered-dose inhalers (MDI).
 Nebulizers create a mist that a person inhales through a face mask or mouthpiece over several minutes.
 The MDI delivers medication directly into the lungs through a fine mist when the user inhales while pressing down on the inhaler’s canister.

 This article looks at albuterol for COPD, including how it works, how to use it, and its potential side effects.

 - bronchospasms, when the muscles in the lung begin to tighten and interrupt airflow

 Albuterol is a selective beta2-adrenergic receptor (B2AR) agonist.
 This means that it only binds to B2ARs on the smooth muscles in the airways and activates them.
 As a result, the airway walls relax.

 Albuterol is a quick-acting medication that begins working within minutes and lasts for about

 Combining albuterol with other medications for COPD management, such as corticosteroids or long-acting beta-agonists, can provide even greater relief.
 A doctor will design a treatment plan according to a person’s needs.